Phase transition of anisotropic Ginzburg--Landau equation: Proof of Theorem : Anchoring boundary condition

-has finite perimeter for each fixed $t\in [0,T]$.
-Moreover for some $C>0$ which is dependent of $t, \e$ and $\delta$, there holds

-The convergence of $\uu_k$ up to the boundary is given in the following proposition.
-Note that \eqref{weak strong convergence} states convergence away from the boundary. \begin{prop} Let $\uu$ be the limit vector field in Proposition \ref{global control prop}.
-For any fixed $t\in [0,T]$, up to extraction of a subsequence, there holds
+Using these level sets, we can prove the following proposition which improves \eqref{weak strong convergence} to the convergence of $\uu_k$ up to the boundary $I_t$. \begin{prop} Let $\uu$ be the limit vector field in Proposition \ref{global control prop}.
+For a.e. $t\in [0,T]$, up to extraction of subsequences which we will not relabel, we have